 c.
 U.S. Postal Service vehicles;

 5.4.3.
 Vehicles are prohibited from entering or parking in the Corvallis Campus Core, unless otherwise authorized by Transportation Services or the Department of Public Safety.

 5.4.4.
 Operators of Motorized Vehicles involved in collisions must call the Department of Public Safety on the campus on which the collision occurs for assistance.
 All involved individuals must remain at the collision site until released by the attending officer.
 When a collision results in an injury, a written accident report must be submitted to the Department of Public Safety by the individuals involved.

 5.5.
 Non-motorized Vehicle Responsibilities

 5.5.5.
-Non-motorized vehicles shall not be ridden within signed dismount zones, which indicate areas where operators of non-motorized vehicles must dismount and walk their vehicle.
+Non-motorized Vehicles must not be ridden within signed dismount zones, which indicate areas where operators of Non-motorized Vehicles must dismount and walk their vehicle.

 5.5.6.
-Non-motorized vehicles shall not be used in a way that endangers the user or others.
+Non-motorized Vehicles must not be used in a way that endangers the user or others.

 5.5.7.
 Bicycles must be equipped with a brake that enables the operator to make the braked wheels skid on dry, level, clean pavement.

 5.5.8.
 A bicycle or its rider must be equipped with lighting equipment that must be used during hours of darkness and during limited visibility conditions in accordance with ORS 815.280.

 5.5.9.
 Operators of Non-motorized Vehicles involved in collisions must call the Department of Public Safety on the campus on which the collision occurs for assistance.
 All involved individuals must remain at the collision site until released by the attending officer.
 When a collision results in an injury, a written accident report must be submitted to the Department of Public Safety by the individuals involved.